 1981 Outstanding Contributions in a Selected Area of Research

-J. Stanton King will receive the ninth AACC Award for Outstanding Contributions to Clinical Chemistry in a Special Area, the area in this case being Association publications.
+J. Stanton King will receive the ninth the Association for Diagnostics & Laboratory Medicine (ADLM) Award for Outstanding Contributions to Clinical Chemistry in a Special Area, the area in this case being Association publications.
 The award is sponsored by the Boehringer Mannheim Corporation.

 Dr. King was born in Bristol, Tennessee, in 1922.
 He attended Berea College (Kentucky) 1940–1943, when he was called from the Army Inactive Reserve to duty in the U.S. Army Air Force.
 Discharged in 1946, he enrolled in the University of Chicago, from which he received the B.S. in Biological Sciences in 1947.
 After some graduate work there and a stint in the research department of the S. E. Massengill Co. (now Beecham Laboratories), he did graduate study at the School of Biological Sciences, University of Tennessee, Memphis, receiving the Ph.D. degree in biochemistry in 1954, when he was again employed as research biochemist by the Massengill Co.

-He edited the proceedings of a Brazilian international conference on Renal Neoplasia (Little, Brown, 1967) and has been personally responsible for the editorial and overall design and production aspects of 13 AACC books, in addition to Clinical Chemistry, the official journal of the American Association for Clinical Chemistry.
+He edited the proceedings of a Brazilian international conference on Renal Neoplasia (Little, Brown, 1967) and has been personally responsible for the editorial and overall design and production aspects of 13 ADLM books, in addition to Clinical Chemistry, the official journal of the Association for Diagnostics & Laboratory Medicine (formerly AACC).